whid-injector/WHID/README.md

 <img src="https://raw.githubusercontent.com/whid-injector/WHID/master/tools/hardware/p2-usb-pinout.png" width="300">

-[ If also an USB HUB is needed (i.e. to weaponized a wired mouse), usually, I do use this one https://www.tindie.com/products/mux/nanohub-tiny-usb-hub-for-hacking-projects ]
+[ If also an USB HUB is needed (i.e. to weaponize a wired mouse), usually, I do use this one https://www.tindie.com/products/mux/nanohub-tiny-usb-hub-for-hacking-projects ]

 ## Documentation WIKI ##